 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by, “may” or “recommend.”

+Coenrollment

-NLF: Boards must be aware that 20 CFR §618.325(a)(1) requires coenrollment of all trade-affected workers in the WIOA Dislocated Worker program if a trade-affected worker is eligible.
+NLF: Boards must be aware that 20 CFR §618.325(a)(1) requires coenrollment of all eligible trade-affected workers in the WIOA Dislocated Worker program.

 NLF: Boards must be aware that trade-affected workers may receive Dislocated Worker services at any time after a notice of a layoff, including before or at the point a TAA petition is filed, while a petition is under investigation, and after the petition is certified.